Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Experiments

 \subsection{2D colored cells with causal effects: Voronoi benchmark}

-We first conduct experiments on synthetically generated causal graphs with various structures to investigate the difficulty and challenges of the task.
-We consider three instantaneous graph structures: \texttt{random} has a randomly sampled, acyclic graph structure with a likelihood of $0.5$ of two variables being connected by a direct edge, and \texttt{chain} and \texttt{full} represent the minimally- and maximally-connected DAGs respectively.
-For each graph, we sample temporal edges at random with an edge likelihood of $0.25$ between any pair of variables in $C^t$ and $C^{t+1}$.
-Based on these graphs, we create the variable's observational distributions as Gaussians parameterized by randomly initialized neural networks, and provide single-target, perfect interventions for all variables.
-The causal variables are mapped to image space $\mathcal{X}$ by firstly applying a randomly initialized, two-layer normalizing flow to entangle the variables, and afterwards plotting them as colors in a 32x32 pixels image of a fixed Voronoi diagram as an irregular structure.
+We first conduct experiments on synthetically generated causal graphs with various instantaneous structures to investigate the difficulty and challenges of the task.
+We consider three instantaneous graph structures: \texttt{random} has a randomly sampled, acyclic graph structure with a probability of $0.5$ of two variables being connected by a direct edge, and \texttt{chain} and \texttt{full} represent the minimally- and maximally-connected DAGs respectively.
+For each graph, we sample temporal edges with an edge probability of $0.25$ matching the density of the instantaneous causal graph.
+Based on these graphs, we create the variable's observational distributions as Gaussians parameterized by randomly initialized neural networks, and provide for simplicity single-target, perfect interventions for all variables.
+The causal variables are mapped to image space $\mathcal{X}$ by firstly applying a randomly initialized, two-layer normalizing flow, and afterwards plotting them as colors in a 32x32 pixels image of a fixed Voronoi diagram as an irregular structure.
 Thus, the representation learning models need to distinguish between the entanglement by the random normalizing flow and the underlying causal graphs to identify the causal variables, while also performing causal discovery to find the correct causal graph.